Local tropicalizations of splice type surface singularities: Splice type singularities are Newton non-degenerate

 \begin{corollary} The singularity defined by the splice type system $\sG{\Gamma}$ is isolated.
 In particular, it is also irreducible. \end{corollary}

 \begin{proof} Let $(X,0)\hookrightarrow \CC^n$ be the germ defined by $\sG{\Gamma}$.
-By~\autoref{cor:codim2boundaryStataGerm}, we know that $X \cap (\CC^*)^n$ is dense in $X$.
-Since $\sG{\Gamma}$ is Newton non-degenerate, $X \subset \CC^n$ admits an {embedded toric resolution} (see, e.g.,~\cite[Section~2.7]{Hovanskii84}).
-In particular, for a suitable subdivision $\Sigma$ of the splice fan of $X$ the corresponding toric morphism $\pi\from X_\Sigma \to \CC^n$ induces an embedded resolution of the pair $(X,\CC^n)$.
-But as we saw in~\autoref{thm:tropsG}, the local tropicalization of $\sG{\Gamma}$ intersects the boundary of the positive octant only along the canonical basis elements.
-It follows from this that the morphism $\pi$ is an isomorphism outside the origin, i.e. $\pi$ is a resolution of $(X,0)$.
+By~\autoref{cor:expDimensionsG}, we know that $X \cap (\CC^*)^n$ is dense in $X$.
+Since $\sG{\Gamma}$ is a Newton non-degenerate complete intersection system by~\autoref{thm:NewtonNonDeg}, we conclude that $X \subset \CC^n$ admits an embedded toric resolution (see, e.g., Khovanskii~\cite[Section~2.7]{K 84} and Oka~\cite[Chapter III, Theorem (3.4)]{O 97}).
+In particular, for a suitable subdivision $\Sigma$ of the splice fan of $X$, the corresponding toric morphism $\pi\from \tv_\Sigma \to \CC^n$ induces an embedded resolution of the pair $(\CC^n,X)$.
+But as we saw in~\autoref{thm:tropsG}, the local tropicalization of $\sG{\Gamma}$ intersects the boundary of the non-negative orthant only along the canonical basis elements.
+It follows from this that the morphism $\pi$ is an isomorphism outside the origin, i.e., $\pi$ is a resolution of $(X,0)$.
 We conclude that the singularity at the origin is isolated.
-As $(X,0)$ is moreover a complete intersection of dimension two by~\autoref{cor:expDimensionsG}, it is automatically irreducible. \end{proof}
+As $(X,0)$ is moreover a complete intersection of dimension two by~\autoref{cor:expDimensionsG}, it is automatically irreducible by Hartshorne's connectedness theorem \cite[Theorem 2.2]{H 62} (see also \cite[Theorem 18.12]{E 95}), which states that a complete intersection singularity cannot be disconnected by removing a closed subgerm of codimension at least two. \end{proof}

+We end this section by showing how to use our results to get embedded resolutions of complex plane curve singularities by composing re-embeddings of $\CC^2$ into higher-dimensional smooth spaces $\CC^n$ with toric modifications of $\CC^n$.
+The fact that such resolutions are possible was proven by Goldin and Teissier~\cite{GT 00} in the irreducible case and recently by de Felipe, Gonz\'alez P\'erez and Mourtada~\cite[Theorem 2.27]{FGM 21} in full generality.

+\begin{corollary} Let $(X, 0) \hookrightarrow \CC^2$ be the germ of a reduced complex analytic plane curve.
+Then, the ambient germ $(\CC^2,0)$ can be holomorphically re-embedded into a suitable higher-dimensional germ $(\CC^n,0)$ in such a way that the induced germ $(X, 0) \hookrightarrow \CC^n$ can be resolved by a single toric modification of $\CC^n$. \end{corollary}

+\begin{proof} This result is a consequence of~\autoref{thm:NewtonNonDeg}, as we now explain.
+Indeed, consider a \emph{completion} $(\hat{X}, 0)\hookrightarrow \CC^2$ of the input germ $(X,0)\hookrightarrow \CC^2$ in the sense of~\cite[Definition 1.4.15]{GGP 20}.
+By construction, $(\hat{X},0)$ is also the germ of a reduced plane curve, it contains $(X, 0)$ as a subgerm and it admits an embedded resolution (that is, a modification $\pi \colon S \to \CC^2$ where $S$ is smooth and the total transform of $\hat{X}$ on $S$ has normal crossings) such that the strict transform of $\hat{X}$ intersects all the leaf components of the exceptional divisor.
+Here, leaf components correspond to leaves of the dual graph of the exceptional divisor.